 The sterilization process doesn't end when the autoclave door opens.
 To maintain sterility, proper storage is non-negotiable.
 Store processed pouches in clean, dry, closed cabinets away from sinks or areas with high humidity.
 Handling is just as important—always ensure your hands are clean before touching sterile packs.
 Organize your inventory using a “first-in, first-out” system to ensure older pouches are used before they expire.
 According to Infection Prevention and Control (IPAC) standards, this systematic approach is vital for preventing contamination and upholding the highest standards of patient care within your practice's overall infection control strategy.

-Step 3: Documentation and Quality Control
+Step 3: Keeping Records for Quality Control

 Consistent documentation is the backbone of a reliable sterilization program.
 After each cycle, inspect the external and internal chemical indicators on every pouch.
 A correct color change confirms the pack was exposed to the sterilant, but it isn't the sole proof of sterility.
 That's why regular biological monitoring, or spore testing, is essential for verifying that your sterilizer is effectively killing microorganisms.
 Maintain meticulous logs for each cycle, recording the date, sterilizer used, cycle parameters, and the results of all indicators.
 This detailed record-keeping is not just a best practice—it’s a critical component of quality assurance and helps you avoid common compliance mistakes.